platformspec/site/README.md

 1. Ensure the issue you’re addressing has been discussed or logged.
 2. Fork the repository and create a new branch.
 3. Implement your changes and write tests if necessary.
-4. Run `npm run dev` to ensure everything works.
+4. Run `npm run docs:dev` to ensure everything works.
 5. Submit a pull request with a detailed description of your changes.

 ## License